 I honestly and respectfully disagree with all the other blog posts out there that claim durability to be one of the benefits of merino wool.

-So while it’s easily durable enough to machine wash (when the rare day comes that you have to wash it), you definitely shouldn’t put any merino in the dryer.
+So while it’s easily durable enough to machine wash (every 100 days or so you have to do so), you definitely shouldn’t put any merino in the dryer.

 Pro: Merino Doesn’t Wrinkle